An-1000100/100-Days-Of-ML-Code/Code/Day 1_Data PreProcessing.md

 As shown in the infograph we will break down data preprocessing in 6 essential steps.
 Get the dataset from [here](https://github.com/Avik-Jain/100-Days-Of-ML-Code/tree/master/datasets) that is used in this example

+OK THE REAL STEP 1 IS TO IMPORT THESE VIA PIP FIRST OK

 ## Step 1: Importing the libraries
 ```Python
 import numpy as np